 Why Consolidated Financial Statements Matter

 Consolidated financial statements present your parent company and all subsidiaries as a single economic entity.
-They provide investors, lenders, and regulators with a comprehensive view of your group’s financial position.
+They give investors, lenders, and regulators a complete view of your group’s financial position.

 Who Needs to Prepare Consolidated Statements

-Under IFRS 10, consolidation is required when the parent controls an investee – i.e., it has power over relevant activities, exposure or rights to variable returns, and the ability to use its power to affect those returns.
+IFRS 10 requires consolidation when the parent controls an investee.
+Control exists when you have power over the investee’s relevant activities, you are exposed or have rights to variable returns, and you can use that power to affect those returns.
 Ownership of more than 50% often indicates control, but it is not the test.
-Where the parent has significant influence but not control (usually presumed at ≥20%), the investment is accounted for using the equity method under IAS 28 rather than full consolidation.
+Where the parent has significant influence but not control (usually 20% or more), the investment is accounted for using the equity method under IAS 28 rather than full consolidation.

 Your group needs consolidation if you operate multiple legal entities, own subsidiaries in different countries, or manage holding company structures.
 Even businesses with just two entities benefit from consolidated reporting.